The big idea of Honor Season

 Here is the big idea, the Honor Rhythm we focus on during Honor Season:

-God is proactively working a strategy to turn us into honorable people, and the center of this strategy is Jesus carrying his cross.
-He inspires us to carry our cross, to honorably endure the world's shame for the sake of the mission he gave us.
+God is on a campaign to turn his campaign team members into honorable people, and the center of his campaign strategy is Jesus carrying his cross.
+He inspires us to carry our cross, to honorably endure the world's shame for the sake of his campaign.

 The Bible is one long coherent story.
 The sad pattern repeated through most of this story is that we humans keep disgracing ourselves.
 Adam and Eve did it, Moses did it, David did it, Israel did it as a nation, even Jesus's followers did it when he was arrested.

 Jesus broke that pattern.
 He was an honorable finisher, faithful to the death.
 He showed us how it is done by locking onto his God-given mission and refusing to let human shame and violence influence him.